tanmaychauhan12/Energy-Efficient-Scheduler/README.md

 ## Motivation
 Modern devices and data centers must balance performance with energy use.
 Traditional CPU schedulers (RR, SJF, Priority) ignore energy as a primary objective, causing unnecessary power draw and higher costs.
 This project builds an energy-aware scheduler that prioritizes processes using a composite score (estimated energy-to-finish, user priority, deadline urgency, and aging).
 It also uses adaptive time quanta, low-power state modeling, and a simple DVFS core model.
 A
 Streamlit GUI will let users run experiments, view Gantt/energy timelines, and compare against standard baselines.
 The result is a reproducible tool to explore energy–performance tradeoffs

+The Vision: An interactive web application where a user can upload a list of computing tasks, run them through four different CPU schedulers (three classic, one custom energy-aware), and instantly see a visual comparison of performance vs. energy consumption.

+### Phase 0: Foundation & Setup (Target: Week 1)
+Goal: Establish a professional project structure and a collaborative environment.
+ 1. Project Management (Tanmay):
+    - Create a private repository on GitHub named Energy-Efficient-Scheduler.
+    - Invite all team members as collaborators.
+    - Set up a "Projects" board on GitHub with columns: Backlog, To-Do, In Progress, Done.
+Populate the To-Do list with the tasks from Phases 0 and 1.
+ 2. Environment Setup (Everyone):
+    - Install Python, Git, and VS Code.
+    - Clone the new repository: git clone <repository_url>
+    - Create and activate a virtual environment: